-The Group operates mainly in Asia, with dominant operations in Singapore and the People's Republic of China.
+The Group operates mainly in Asia, with dominant operations in Singapore and the China.
 Entities in the Group regularly transact in the currencies other than their respective functional currencies ("foreign currencies") such as the Singapore Dollar ("SGD") and Chinese Yuan or Renminbi ("RMB").